griffithlab/civic-docs/docs/curating/evidence.rst

 Drug Interaction Types are required anytime more than one drug is mentioned for a given study.
 If multiple drug interaction types are at play (e.g., combinations and substitutes), considering separating these concepts into more than one Evidence Item.

-If applicable, the Clinical Trial name and ID should be included in the Evidence Statement.
+If applicable, the Clinical Trial name should be included in the Evidence Statement.
 Any clinical trial IDs available in PubMed for the Source linked to this Evidence Item will be automatically imported and linked to this Evidence Item when the PubMed Source is imported into CIViC.

 The duration of exposure to the drug and confounding interactions (e.g., wash-out periods, previous treatment, cancer stage) should be listed.